-While you are generally free to choose any of the above courses, please remember the following important issues when making your selection:
+Please note: While you are generally free to choose any of the listed courses, there are some important issues to be aware of when making your selection:

-- If you wish to obtain a specialist LLM, MPhil or PGDip qualification, you must consider the rules relating to these specialisations which set out which courses must be taken to secure the specialisation.
+- If you would like to pursue a specialist PGDip, LLM or MPhil or qualification, you must consider which courses must be taken to secure that specialisation.
 These rules are comprehensively set out in the Faculty Handbook.

-- Some course convenors prescribe prerequisites for allowing students to enrol in their courses.
-Only those students who comply with these prerequisites can take the course.
+- Some course convenors prescribe prerequisites for enrolment in their courses.
+Only those students who comply with these requirements can take the course.

-- While all effort is taken to run all courses every year, in some years courses may not be on offer due to the unavailability of local or foreign lecturers.
-Should this be the case, the words not on offer' will appear next to the courses name in the Faculty Handbook.
+- While all effort is taken to run all courses every year, in some years courses may not be on offer due to the unavailability of lecturers.
+Should this be the case, the words 'not on offer' will appear next to the courses name in the Faculty Handbook.

 - All courses require a minimum of 5 students.
-Therefore, some courses may be cancelled should the student interest dip below this threshold.
-Should this occur, you may be required to choose another course.
-This rule will not however apply should the course constitute a compulsory course for any specialisation.
+Therefore, some courses may be cancelled should student interest be below this threshold.
+In these circumstances you may be required to choose another course.
+This rule will not apply should the course constitute a compulsory course for any specialisation.

-- Students must be resident in Cape Town for the coursework component of the degree.
+- Students must be resident in Cape Town for the coursework components of the degree.

 - Finally, while every effort is made to avoid any timetable clash between all the courses on offer, this is on occasion impossible.
 We will however ensure that there are no timetable clashes for compulsory courses within a specialisation.